Menu

 Recommended Books to Share

-Our theme this half term is 'Enchanted Woodland'.
+Our theme this half term is 'Tell me a story'.

-Our core texts are Owl Babies and The Gruffalo.
+Our core texts are The Gingerbread Man and Goldilocks and the Three Bears.
 We will be learning about the stories and exploring lots of vocabulary.

 Maths